 I'm not quite elated (but then I haven't yet listened to his acceptance speech), but I'm at least relieved, serene-ish, and a teeny tiny little bit proud of America, for the first time in many years.
 There, I said it.

 As for me?
 Thanks for asking...I'm OK, I give my mood a B minus.
 Had a terrrrrrible gig last night, my first terrible gig in a long time, maybe one of the worst ever.
 Scratch that: definitely one of the worst ever.
 Last night, due to some last minute changes during sound check (after which we did not re-check our sound, amazingly) I couldn't hear a single thing I was playing.
 And 50 minutes is a very, very long time to be onstage without making any confident contributions.
-But, as I said to several people last night: it can't always be magic, can it?
+But, as I said to several people last night, it can't always be magic.

 Today I am nursing two hungover mooperbirds, myself and That One who is sleeping upstairs at the moment while I make her some torrijas.
 This is a Spanish version of French toast that we made a few times back when we first started living together, out of a Food and Wine cookbook that is one of the first cookbooks I owned.